nais/doc/docs/auth/entra-id/explanations/README.md

 ## Client Name

 An Entra ID client has an associated name within a tenant.
-NAIS uses this name for lookups and identification.

 All clients provisioned through NAIS will be registered in Entra ID using the following naming scheme: